fmerg/pymerkle/README.md

 pytest tests/
 ```

 to run all tests.
-This might take up to 2-4 minutes, since crucial parts of the code are tested against all possible combinations of hash algorithm and encoding type.
+This might take up to 2-4 minutes, since crypto parts of the code are tested against all possible combinations of hash algorithm and encoding type.
 You can run only a specific test file, e.g., `test_encryption.py`, with the command

 ```shell
 pytest tests/test_encryption.py